vinta/awesome-python/README.md

 * [AutobahnPython](https://github.com/tavendo/AutobahnPython) - WebSocket & WAMP for Python on Twisted and [asyncio](https://docs.python.org/3/library/asyncio.html).
 * [WebSocket-for-Python](https://github.com/Lawouach/WebSocket-for-Python) - WebSocket client and server library for Python 2 and 3 as well as PyPy.

+## Cryptography

+* [PyCA's Cryptography](https://cryptography.io/en/latest/) - cryptography is a package designed to expose cryptographic primitives and recipes to Python developers.

 ## GUI

 *Libraries for working with graphical user interface applications.*